Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 ### Step 2 - Configuring Terraform locally

 Now we have our workspace we have to configure our Terraform CLI to use TFC as the backend in order to store our infrastructures state, thankfully this is quite easy.
 Simply create or edit a file called .terraformrc to provide your token.
-To create this token go to user settings > token as shown below and create a new token.
+To create this token go to `User Settings > Token` as shown below and create a new token.
 Then add the below excerpt to your .terraformrc file which is stored either in your %APPDATA% directory on windows or the users home directory on MacOS/Linux.
 You may need to create the file as it isn't created by default.

 ![](images/tfc-token.gif)